 OUR LIVES are an endless cycle of desire and dissatisfaction.
 We might have our eye on a promotion and the accompanying pay raise, or we might hanker after a new car.
-We muse about how much better our lives will be once we start collecting that larger paycheck and once we drive off the dealership lot in the new sedan.
+We muse about how much better our life will be once we start collecting that larger paycheck and once we drive off the dealership lot in the new sedan.

 But even if our wishes come true, they often prove to be a letdown.
 When we hear about the promotion and we pick up the new car, we’re thrilled.
 But the thrill soon fades.
 All too soon, we’re used to our bigger office and fancier car, and we barely notice these things.
 Instead, we’re onto a new set of desires, confident once again that they’ll transform our lives.
 It seems we simply aren’t very good at figuring out what will make us happy.